STEPS TO HELP YOU BE SUCCESSFUL

 MATERIALS NEEDED DAILY:

-The students will need to bring their Practice Sheet workbook, a dedicated composition notebook, regular (non-spiral) ruled paper, a red correcting pen and a blue or black pen or pencil (*all quizzes and tests will be taken in blue or black non-erasable ink).
+The students will need to bring their Practice Worksheet packet, a dedicated composition notebook, regular (non-spiral) ruled paper, a red correcting pen and a blue or black pen or pencil (*all quizzes and tests will be taken in blue or black non-erasable ink).
 The preparation/organization grade will be based on this.
 A school organizer, a highlighter, and a Spanish / English dictionary are recommended, but not required.

 Students are expected to display courteous, respectful behavior.
 There will be no eating or drinking in the classroom.
 Pencils will be sharpened before the tardy bell rings.
 No student will leave class unless summoned by a call slip or in cases of emergency.